 “Well, here.
 I think these will fit.
 There’s a mirror and a basin over there and a pail of water.
 Clean yourself up.
 Roy might let you stay if you make yourself useful.”

 Myrna picks up the gun and walks toward the door.

 “Don’t get no ideas,” she says with a smile that confuses Mac.
 “I’m gonna be right outside and I know how to use this thing.”

 A few minutes later a man enters.
 He walks with a stoop.
 He’s wearing a white shirt with a vest, slacks and a baseball cap.
 He speaks with a German accent.

-Roy is followed by Beth.
-Myrna looks on from the door.
+Beth follows Roy into the room.
+Myrna looks eagerly from the door.